Statement of Objects

 26. If the Secretary does not, within seven days of receiving the request, give notice of the meeting, one of the persons requesting the meeting may call it.

-27. A meeting of the Executive Committee may be held by telephone conference.
+27. A meeting of the Executive Committee may be held by telephone or video conference.

 28. A resolution of the Executive Committee is carried if more votes are cast in favour of the resolution than against it.
 This does not apply to a resolution under Rule 81.